 - If you are African American, taking prescription eye drops could cut your risk of getting glaucoma in half.

-- Foods with zinc: These foods include oysters, red meat, poultry, beans, nuts, certain seafood, whole grains, fortified breakfast cereals, and dairy products.
+- These foods include oysters, red meat, poultry, beans, nuts, certain seafood, whole grains, fortified breakfast cereals, and dairy products.

 Are There Foods to Avoid?